Fort Duquesne: Present-day site

-Fort Duquesne was built at the point of land of the confluence of the Allegheny and Monongahela rivers, where they form the Ohio River.
-Since the late 20th century, this area of downtown Pittsburgh has been preserved as Point State Park, or simply, "the Point."
+Fort Duquesne was built at the point of land of the confluence of the Allegheny and Monongahela Rivers, where they form the Ohio River.
+Since the late 20th century, this area of Downtown Pittsburgh has been preserved as Point State Park.
 The park includes a brick outline of the fort's walls, as well as outlines to mark the later Fort Pitt.